reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   }
 }
 ```

 In the test `testFiltering()` method, first we populate a list of integers.
 Then we define a predicate `isEven` to check if a number is even.
 Using `stream()` and `filter()` methods, we filter the list to contain only even numbers.
-Finally we compare the filtered list to expected list.
+Finally, we compare the filtered list to expected list.

 ### Combining Predicates